danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 expect it to and sometimes the model will fail to detect toxicity when it is present in the contents of the birthday card.
 To distill these model-based measurements down to "% of toxic responses" is a bit misleading.
-There can be errors at either step, which can compound error in the reporting of "% of toxic responses", which is decided entirely by the model.
+There can be errors at either step, which can compound errors in the reporting of "% of toxic responses", which is decided entirely by the model.
 Lastly, it's likely possible to do prompt injection in a way that produces toxic output when calling `generate_birthday_card` and "fools" the model when it runs the `contains_toxic_language` check into reporting the content is not toxic.
 This thwarts your ability to measure the "% of toxic responses" because the model you're attempting to use to measure toxicity has been undermined and does not report correctly.
 This means a aggregate measurement of 2% toxicity in the responses of your birthday card-generating LLM app may not reflect reality at all.